 If you are an intermediate mountain biker try a section of the newRaptor route.
 If you are an experienced mountain biker, ride the Porcupine Rim Trail, or the one that started it all, the Slickrock Bike Trail.
 Accomplished riders of all types, motorcycle, ATV, and 4×4 will find the Fins and Things and Hell’s Revenge routes both scenic and challenging.

 - The Moab Slickrock Bike Trail was the 1st designated National Recreation Trail in Utah.

 - Sand Flats is managed as a self-funding site in partnership between Grand County and the Moab Bureau of Land Management.

 - The Slickrock Bike Trail, legendary for mountain biking, was originally created as a motorcycle trail in 1969.

-120 campsites, in 9 campgrounds are offered on a first-come first-serve basis.
+140 campsites, in nine campgrounds are offered on a first-come first-serve basis.
 Amenities include picnic tables, metal fire rings and nearby vault toilets.
 Campers need to bring drinking water.
-Reservations can be made for two, 16 person group campsites by going to Group Site Reservations or calling 435-259-2444.
+Reservations can be made for six, 16 person group campsites by going to Group Site Reservations .

-Bordering the area on the north and south are the canyons of the Negro Bill and Mill Creek Wilderness Study Areas.
+Bordering the area on the north and south are the canyons of the Grandstaff and Mill Creek Wilderness Study Areas.
 Further north is the deep gorge of the Colorado River and Arches National Park.

-For more information planning your trip please visit the Moab Area Travel Council website Discovermoab.com
+For more information on planning your trip please visit the Moab Area Travel Council website Discovermoab.com